"""

 out: str,

-dry_run_mode: bool = False
+dry_run_mode: bool = False,

 ) -> str:

-"""Creates a nested output directory structure to save simulation results.
+"""Create a nested output directory structure to save simulation results.

 The directory structure is generated based on the hashes of the simulation